rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W1.md

 ### Reconstruction

-In 2D, a simple way to reconstruct a function from a sample is to use **bilinear interpolation**¨, which works essentially the same as linear interpolation: we calculate two lines in each direction, and then take the intersection of the two lines.
+In 2D, a simple way to reconstruct a function from a sample is to use **bilinear interpolation**, which works essentially the same as linear interpolation: we calculate two lines in each direction, and then take the intersection of the two lines.

 Example: